-We have been spending a lot of time playing Splatoon 2 and streaming on Twitch and YouTube .
+We have been spending a lot of time playing Splatoon 2 and streaming on and .
 We've really fallen in love with the game all over again.
-So much so that we might have to rethink what we said about the game in our review .
+So much so that we might have to rethink what we said about the game in our .

 Now, one of the biggest problems with Splatoon 2, and the Nintendo Switch as a whole, is the lack of voice and text chat.
 And for a game like Splatoon 2, you need a lot of that, especially in Ranked.
 You get grouped with some idiots and you're in for a terrible time and a potential dropped rank.